-- 5.21 As identified in Section 1, the principal types of threats to the integrity, objectivity and independence of the firm and covered persons are:
+- 5.22 The principal types of threats to the integrity, objectivity and independence of the firm and covered persons are:

 - self-interest threat;

 - self-review threat;

 - management threat;

 - advocacy threat;

 - familiarity (or trust) threat; and

 - intimidation threat.

-The firm, its partners and staff remain alert to the possibility that any of these threats may occur in connection with non-audit / additional services.
-However, the threats most commonly associated with non-audit / additional services are self-interest threat, self-review threat, management threat and advocacy threat (see paragraph 1.29 of Section 1 of Part B of this Ethical Standard).
+The firm, its partners and staff remain alert to the possibility that any of these threats may occur in connection with non-audit services.
+However, the threats most commonly associated with non-audit services are self-interest threat, self-review threat, management threat and advocacy threat (see paragraph 1.29 of this Ethical Standard).